 It is a great feeling to come across delicious wines in the places you randomly enter.
 Experiencing this in Alsace; highly recommended!

 About the Author: Beril is a Management Engineer who is passionate about wine and interested in culinary arts.
 Besides, she loves dancing and travelling.
-Currently living in the seaside town of Erdek in Turkey, she has a food blog where she shares recipes with her own style.
+Currently living in Istanbul, Turkey.
+She has a food blog where she shares recipes with her own style.
 You can find her blog at Berylicious.com.